Butterflies are one of nature’s most beautiful and delicate creatures, and Missouri is a great place to observe them in their natural habitat.

 One of the most iconic butterflies in Missouri is the monarch butterfly, known for its distinctive orange and black coloring and its long migrations to Mexico each year.

-Another common species in Missouri is the Eastern tiger swallowtail, which its bright yellow wings can recognize with black stripes.
+Another common species in Missouri is the Eastern tiger swallowtail, whose bright yellow wings can be recognized with black stripes.

 Whether exploring a local park or simply relaxing in your backyard, keep an eye out for these beautiful creatures fluttering by.